nathanielburman/homosexuality-is-why-I-have-no-girlfriends/README.md

 now there are hypocrite incel fake hypocrites. fake incels faking hypocrosy itself. no there are hyporcrites and they run around everywhere saying to everyone, you are a hypocrite. and these young demons run amok calling everyone hypocrites.
 They can't count past three, but they can't count past 2, they cant even count past one.
 Them selves.

+...

+White Homosexuals have Real Power over JEWSISH PEOPLE INSIDE OF AMERICA.
+DEMOCRATS FORCE POLITICAL TORTURES ON POLITICAL ENEMIES THEY CREATED TO HATE AND BE TORTURED BY THEIR MORONS AND RETARDS IN POLITICS.
+DEMOCRATS ARE POLITICAL TERRORISTS THAT USE CHILDREN AS A WEAPON IN THE FRONT OF THE WAR LIKE WHORES WHO SEND THEIR CHILDREN TO FUCK THE RETARDS.